kaspanet/kaspad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 <a name="protowire.UtxosChangedNotificationMessage"></a>

 ### UtxosChangedNotificationMessage

+UtxosChangedNotificationMessage is sent whenever the UTXO index had been updated.

+See: NotifyUtxosChangedRequestMessage

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |